llm-bible/llm-bible.github.io/_publications/alkhateeb2023position.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2310.13017"}
 tags: ['Applications', 'Attention Mechanism', 'Ethics And Bias', 'Model Architecture']
 ---
-Linear position interpolation helps pre45;trained models using rotary position embeddings (RoPE) to extrapolate to longer sequence lengths.
+Linear position interpolation helps pre-trained models using rotary position embeddings (RoPE) to extrapolate to longer sequence lengths.
 We propose using linear position interpolation to extend the extrapolation range of models using Attention with Linear Biases (ALiBi).
 We find position interpolation significantly improves extrapolation capability on upstream language modelling and downstream summarization and retrieval tasks.